mambucodev/my-website/content/about/index.md

 ## Linux

-I currently use Fedora as my daily driver, but my favorite is honestly Arch.
+I currently use Vanilla OS as my daily driver, and I like it a lot.
-There's a [blog post](@/blog/2025-02-04-from-arch-to-fedora/index.md) about the reason I switched if you're interested.
+There's a project about linux that I've started, take a look at the [Distropedia](@/distropedia/_index.md).

-Just in case, here's a list of the distros I've tried (in order):

-- Ubuntu
-- Kali
-- Arch
-- EndeavourOS
-- Fedora
-- Vanilla OS (current)

 ## Blog